HCGB-IGTP/BacterialTyper/docs/source/devel/developer_guidelines.rst

 All original files generated are named independently of the sample name as `prophage` or `classify`.
 Also, some samples are not necessary for a regular user to interpret results and obtain the number of prophage regions and details.

-Within BacterialTyper, we rename original PhiSpy result files according to sample names provided and as some tab files do not contain headers, we generate either tab files with headers and a summary excel files for a better interpretation and integration of results.
+Within ``BacterialTyper``, we rename original PhiSpy result files according to sample names provided and as some tab files do not contain headers, we generate either tab files with headers and a summary excel files for a better interpretation and integration of results.

 File conversion: